andrewdpetersen/Vanquish-P2/README.md

 ## -- 4TheMusic --

-Our Music and concerts app, "4TheMusic" brings users together with their favorite artists, while allowing premium users to gain insights from user trends and analytics.
+"4TheMusic" is an application brings music fans and concert-goers together with their favorite artists, while allowing premium users to gain insights from user trends and analytics.

 Users can create and share playlists of their favorite songs and artists,